-CAP: Common Alerting Protocol is a specific HTML document that has definitions to allow it to be used by multiple platforms including EAS.
+CAP: Common Alerting Protocol is a specific HTML document that has definitions to allow it to be used by multiple platforms, including EAS.

 FEMA: The Federal Emergency Management Agency, Washington DC.
 This is the federal agency that manages the CAP servers for use.

 CAP SERVER(s): The bank of computers at the FEMA facility that receive incoming requests for emergency messages sent by the public safety agencies in Oregon.
 The server will apply security through designated users and passwords.
 All EAS decoders in Oregon will poll these servers for messages that match locations and events.
-When a match occurs the EAS decoders will receive the emergency message.
+When a match occurs, the EAS decoders will receive the emergency message.

 POLLING: A communication link between the CAP server and each EAS decoder.
 The SECC has selected thirty (30) seconds as the polling rate.
 Every thirty seconds, the EAS decoder asks the server if it has any messages that would match the filters in the EAS decoder.
 If the polling finds a match, the EAS unit will respond to the emergency massage as programmed.

-LOCAL SETTINGS: See tab 6 for specific information on using the CAP protocol
+LOCAL SETTINGS: See tab 6 for specific information on using the CAP protocol.

 AUTHENTICATION: In order to gain access to the FEMA CAP server, an application must first be approved through the Section Director, Technology & Response Services of Oregon Office of Emergency Management and the SECC.
 Event codes and locations to use are submitted.
 FEMA then approves the application and assigns a user name and password.

-For local users, when the authentication process is approved by OEM the applicant is asked to agree to a memorandum of Agreement.
+For local users, when the authentication process is approved by OEM, the applicant is asked to agree to a memorandum of Agreement.

 WIRELESS EMERGENCY ALERTS (WEA): Uses in conjunction with IPAWS CAP, messages being delivered via wireless mobile devices.
 These messages van be sent to mobile devices in a specific area.
 Local emergency managers launch these messages using software interfaces with the message delivered to both mobile devices and EAS encoders in the operational area at the same time.

 The event codes for specific emergencies that are sent by the encoder located within the public safety sector need to be programmed in the decoder of the primary station(s) before the event can be forwarded by that primary station.
 That is part of the M.O.U. between the originators and the primary station(s).
-Likewise all those stations monitoring the primary station(s) must have their decoders programmed for that event and location before it will forward the message.
+Likewise, all those stations monitoring the primary station(s) must have their decoders programmed for that event and location before it will forward the message.
 Stations and systems monitoring the primary stations are only required to forward the monthly test.
 All other event codes are voluntary.

-The codes that are approved by the SECC for local use in this plan are as follows
+The codes that are approved by the SECC for local use in this plan are as follows:

 NOTE: Additional event codes may be added to this list with the approval of the SECC.

 ADR Administration Message, Used to forward non-critical emergency messages to the radio and television stations.
 Administrative messages are considered non-critical emergency messages and are not broadcast or forwarded to the public.
-The recorded voice announcement however can be played back from the decoder without using the header and alert codes.
+The recorded voice announcement however, can be played back from the decoder without using the header and alert codes.
 Any audio Files or picture files can be attached and downloaded by the stations for use.
 Not used by WEA

 AVW Avalanche Warning